1. Skip to content

 September 11, 2024

-Hungary's Viktor Orban and Mahamat Idris Deby signed agreements on defense, agriculture and educationImage: VIVIEN C. BENKO/Hungarian Prime Minister/AFP
+Hungary's Viktor Orban and Mahamat Idris Deby have signed agreements on defense, agriculture and educationImage: VIVIEN C. BENKO/Hungarian Prime Minister/AFP

-Viktor Orban, Hungary's prime minister, is pressing ahead with his plan to station about 200 soldiers in Chadafter meeting Chadian leader Mahamat Idriss Deby Itno in Budapest.
+Viktor Orban, Hungary's prime minister, is pressing ahead with his plan to station about 200 soldiers in Chad after meeting Chadian leader Mahamat Idriss Deby Itno in Budapest.

 Chad plays a vital role in the campaign against migration from the Sahel region towards Europe, Orban wrote on Facebook.